Cyber risk is a business risk

 Ferraro and Dr. Jessica Barker, cyber intelligence advisor, give actionable recommendations on how to educate your employees to help prevent cyber-attacks.
 You’ll also see a demo of how Office 365 Advanced Threat Protection helps ensure that the links and attachments that employees open are safe.
 The Microsoft solution has been brilliantly designed to optimize security without the expense of decreased productivity.

-Watch the Modern Workplace episode “Cyber Intelligence: Help Prevent a Breach.” to learn more about security.
+Watch the Modern Workplace episode to learn more.
+And visit Modern Workplace to watch part one of the security series: “Cyber Intelligence: Help Prevent a Breach.”

 Get started with Office 365